Building spacetime from effective interactions between quantum fluctuations

 \subsection{The random walk of the quantum fluctuations}

 At each new, initiated interaction, the propagation of a quantum fluctuation in spacetime is described by a Gaussian random walk.
 The step length is set by the $P_o^\mu$ of the particle, and the Gaussian probability distribution in \eqref{eq.p1}.
-However, relative to a general reference frame $\{x^\mu\}$, the random walk is biased, since the coordinate transformation deforms the probability distribution.
+However, relative to a general reference frame $\{x^\mu\}$ the random walk is biased, e.g. since the $\sigma$ of the Gaussian is set relative to the incoming interaction, from the environment.
 On average, the random walk of a quantum fluctuation is specified by the metric, $g_{\mu\nu}$.

 In the below, we take a close look at what the random walk of the quantum fluctuations is characterised by, before connecting the behaviour to the geodesic equation.
 Note that a key feature of the random walks of the quantum fluctuations is that they are Gaussian random walks relative to the internal dynamics, which defines what is physical at the quantum level.
 In setting the spacetime propagation of a quantum fluctuation relative to the internal dynamics, we can use the general properties that Gaussian random walks are characterised by.